 On the economic front, Australia will see February numbers for skilled vacancies and for the Westpac leading economic index today.

-In the currency market, the Australian dollar has fallen against the U.S. dollar, which strengthened following better-then-expected US jobs data.
-In early trades, the local unit was quoted at US$0.7508, down from $0.7514 on Friday.
+In the currency market, the Australian dollar is lower against the U.S. dollar on Wednesday ahead of the U.S. Federal Reserve's interest rate decision later today.
+The local unit was quoted at US$0.7689, down from US$0.7706 on Tuesday.

 For comments and feedback: contact email@example.com